Adaptive mutation: Yeast

-Dr. von Borstel, in the 1970s, conducted experiments similar to the Lactose Starvation experiment with yeast, specifically Saccharomyces cerevisiae.
+von Borstel, in the 1970s, conducted experiments similar to the Lactose Starvation experiment with yeast, specifically Saccharomyces cerevisiae.
 He tested for tryptophan auxotroph revertants.
 A tryptophan auxotroph cannot make tryptophan for itself, but wild-type cells can and so a revertant will revert to the normal state of being able to produce tryptophan.
 He found that when yeast colonies were moved from a tryptophan-rich medium to a minimal one, revertants continued to appear for several days.
 The degree to which revertants were observed in yeast was not as high as with bacteria.
-Other scientists have conducted similar experiments, such as Hall who tested histidine revertants, or Steele & Jinks-Robertson who tested lysine.
+Other scientists have conducted similar experiments, such as Hall who tested histidine revertants, or Steele and Jinks-Robertson who tested lysine.
 These experiments demonstrate how recombination and DNA replication are necessary for adaptive mutation.
 However, in lysine-tested cells, recombination continued to occur even without selection for it.
 Steele and Jinks-Robertson concluded that recombination occurred in all circumstances, adaptive or otherwise, while mutations were present only when they were beneficial and adaptive.